 Magic Items.
 If you received a permanent magic during the adventure, increase your magic item count by one.
+This includes anything that's not a potion, scroll, or trinket.
+Your DM can give you guidance on when items may cease to count.

 Adventure Notes.
 Record important things that happened during the adventure here: deaths, story notes, leveling up, downtime activities, etc. If you received a randomly generated item, record the name of the adventure and where it was found.
 Additionally, ask your DM for the table used to determine the item, and result of the roll.